mikechen66/CPP-Programming/A-Tour-of-CPP/README.md

 ## Resources

-Please have a look at the resource as follows.
+Please have a look at the varieties of resources as follows.

 https://github.com/hisamuka/a-tour-of-cpp